- Introduction

 Importing Widget

 Please note that only system administrators can modify system (default) widgets.
-This means that only they can edit and delete widgets inside the bundle, add or import new widgets into the bundle.
+This includes the ability to edit, delete, add, or import widgets within the bundle.
 When a system administrator creates a new widget bundle, it’s set as a system-level item for tenants, preventing them from modifying it.
 Nevertheless, tenants can add their own widgets.
 In this case, they have full rights to manage created widget types inside the bundle.

 To import a widget, you should:

-- Go to the "Widgets Library" page, navigate to the "Widgets" tab, and click the "+" button in the upper right corner of the screen.
-Select "Import widgets type" from the drop-down menu;
+- Click the "+" button in the upper right corner of the "Widgets" page.
+Select "Import widget" from the drop-down menu;

 Deleting Widget